 Staging and prognosis for CLL

 These tests are often used by doctors to work out how far the chronic lymphocytic leukaemia (CLL) has progressed.
-This is known as staging and it helps determine a person’s prognosis (outlook) and guide treatment.
+This is known as staging and it helps guide the best treatment options for your situation.

 Learn more about: